-We now turn to the second major oil price increase of the 1970s, which took place in 1979/80.
-As in the early 1970s, there is clear evidence of an output boom, unusually low real interest rates and rising inflation prior to 1980.
-The rapid growth was fueled by the renewed world-wide monetary expansion documented in section IV.
-Although this expansion was reflected in a sustained increase in industrial commodity prices in 1976-79, the increase in other commodity prices was dwarfed by the increase in oil prices that started in late 1978 (see Figure 6).
+We now turn to the second major oil price increase of the 1970s, which took place in 1978-1980.
+As in the early 1970s, there is clear evidence of an output boom, unusually low real interest rates, and rising inflation prior to 1980.
+The rapid growth was fueled by the renewed world-wide monetary expansion documented in Section 4.
+Although this expansion was reflected in a sustained increase in industrial commodity prices in 1976-1979, the increase in other commodity prices was dwarfed by the increase in oil prices that started in late 1978 (see Figure 6).
 Since the surge in oil prices not only far exceeded inflation adjustments, but also was not supported by a corresponding tightening in other commodity markets, it must have reflected additional developments specific to the oil market.
-Judging by the increase in other industrial commodity prices in 1978/79, at best one third of the actual oil price increase appears to be consistent with the monetary model.
-In that respect, the second oil crisis appears fundamentally different from the first oil crisis of 1973/74.29

-The inability of the monetary model to explain more than one third of the oil price increase in 1979/80 does not imply that the other two thirds of the increase were due to oil production cutbacks caused by the Iranian revolution in late 1978 and the outbreak of the Iran-Iraq war in September 1980, as suggested by Hamilton (1999).
-First, accounting for offsetting production increases by other oil producers such as Saudi Arabia, the production shortfall in early 1979 was not nearly as dramatic as suggested by Hamilton (1999).
-Global production in October, November and December 1978 exceeded the September 1978 level.
-Only in January and February of 1979, at the height of turmoil in Iran, did global oil production fall significantly below its September 1978 level, by 4 percent and 3 percent, respectively (see U.S. Energy Information Administration 1994, p.
-312).30 Moreover, total annual OPEC oil production in 1979 was 4% higher than in 1978 (see Skeet (1988), p.
+Judging by the increase in other industrial commodity prices in 1978-1979, at best one-third of the actual oil price increase appears to be consistent with the monetary model.
+In that respect, the second oil crisis appears fundamentally different from the first oil crisis of 1973-1974.29 account the offsetting production increases by other oil producers such as Saudi Arabia, the production shortfall in early 1979 was not nearly as dramatic as suggested by Hamilton (1999).
+Global production in October, November, and December 1978 exceeded the September 1978 level.
+Only in January and February of 1979, at the height of turmoil in Iran, did global oil production fall significantly below its September 1978 level, by 4% and 3%, respectively (see U.S. Energy Information Administration, 1994, p.
+312).
+Moreover, total annual OPEC oil production in 1979 was 4% higher than in 1978 (see Skeet, 1988, p.
 244).